fiattt/genesis/readme.md

 *Sample Config:*

-`parity --mode active --tracing off --pruning fast --db-compaction ssd --jsonrpc-apis rpc --chain mainnet --no-warp`
+`parity --mode active --tracing off --pruning fast --db-compaction ssd --jsonrpc-apis all --chain mainnet --no-warp`

 **Important:** Since Parity v1.7.8 `--warp` is enabled by default. **If you fail to configure with `no-warp` you will have issues.**